Robert Fortune Sanchez: Priesthood

+Archbishop of Santa Fe

-Pope Paul VI appointed Sanchez to head the Archdiocese on 1 July 1974.
+Pope Paul VI appointed Sanchez as archbishop of Santa Fe on July 1, 1974.
 He was the first Hispanic to be named an archbishop of the Catholic Church in the United States.
-He was consecrated on the 25th of that same month by the Apostolic Delegate to the United States, Archbishop Jean Jadot.
-He was assisted in this by Bishop Patrick Flores of San Antonio, the first Hispanic bishop in the country.
+He was consecrated at the Albuquerque Sports Stadium in Albuquerque on July 25, 1974 by Archbishop Jean Jadot.
+He was assisted in this by Bishop Patrick Flores.
 The service was attended by 14,000 people.

 Sanchez became a noted spokesman for the Latino community within the hierarchy of the Catholic Church in the United States and spoke out often on political issues affecting this population.
 He established models for outreach to ethnic minorities of use throughout the county.
 He offered an official apology to the Native Americans of the Southwest for how both his Spanish ancestors and the Catholic Church had treated them.
 He ordained the first Native American to be named a bishop in the Catholic Church, for the Roman Catholic Diocese of Gallup, Donald Pelotte.

 Many new pastoral plans to meet the needs of the people of the Southwestern United States were developed by Sanchez to meet the challenges of a new era.
 He was a leading participant in the Committee of the United States bishops writing a letter on the Hispanic presence in the American Church.
 Pope John Paul II named him to the Pontifical Commission on Immigration Affairs.
 He also wrote what was considered to be the most comprehensive Pastoral Letter on HIV/AIDS at that time.

 In the early 1990s, several women came forth, accusing the archbishop of having been sexually involved with them.
 Sanchez admitted to the affairs.
 He was also criticized for alleged failures to act on priests of the Archdiocese who were accused of abusing children.

+Resignation and death

-This led him to resign his post on 6 April 1993.
-Later in 1993, Archbishop Sanchez moved to the midwest and then specifically to Minnesota where he helped on a farm run by the Sisters of Mercy near Jackson, MN.
+Sanchez resigned as archbishop of Santa Fe on April 6 1993.
+Later in 1993, Sanchez moved to the midwest and then specifically to Minnesota where he helped on a farm run by the Sisters of Mercy near Jackson, MN.
 In 1995, it was reported that he returned to New Mexico to visit family and, in 1997, he led a retreat for priests in Tucson, Arizona.
 Later, he moved back to the southwest to live with the retired Friars Minor of the region, not making any public appearances, until 2009 when he was transferred to a facility for patients suffering from Alzheimer's disease.

-Death

-He died on 20 January 2012, aged 77.

-Archbishop Sanchez is buried at Saint Francis of Assisi, Cathedral Basilica in Santa Fe, NM.
+Sanchez died on January 20, 2012, at age 77.
+He is buried at Saint Francis of Assisi, Cathedral Basilica in Santa Fe.